Optical storage media writing and reading speed: Various optical disc formats writing/reading speeds

 Modern compact discs support a writing speed of 52× and higher, with some modern DVDs supporting speeds of up to 24×.
-It is important to note that the speed of writing a DVD at 1× (1,385,000 bytes per second) is approximately 9 times as fast as writing a CD at 1× (153,600 bytes per second).
+Writing a DVD at 1× (1,385,000 bytes per second) is approximately 9 times faster than writing a CD at 1× (153,600 bytes per second).
 However, the actual speeds depend on the type of data being written to the disc.

 For Blu-ray discs, 1× speed is defined as 36 megabits per second (Mbit/s), which is equal to 4.5 megabytes per second (MB/s).
 However, as the minimum required data transfer rate for Blu-ray movie discs is 54 Mbit/s, the minimum speed for a Blu-ray drive intended for commercial movie playback should be 2×.
 The fastest Blu-ray speed is 16×.
 For CDs, the 1× writing speed is equivalent to the 1× reading speed, which in turn represents the speed at which a piece of media can be read in its entirety, 74 minutes.
 Those 74 minutes come from the maximum playtime that the Red Book (audio CD standard) specifies for a digital audio CD (CD-DA); although now, most recordable CDs can hold 80 minutes worth of data.
 The DVD and Blu-ray discs hold a higher capacity of data, so reading or writing those discs in the same 74-minute time-frame requires a higher data transfer rate.
+Drive speed can be limited intentionally to reduce noise from the drive or slow down ripping, such as the firmware component Riplock.